amrirasyidi/book_recommendation/README.md

 # [WIP]Book Recommendation Machine Learning Web App

+## Author's Note
+What I've learn from this project
+1. VS code
+1. Git
+1. Collaborative filtering
+    1. Making the content-user matrix
+    1. Calculate similarity using cosine similarity
+1. Create a "search engine" using TfidfVectorizer
+---
 ## Goals
 By the end of this project, we will create a web app with the following features:
 1. Book search feature